ZeroDrift810/NELBOT/README.md

 `/streams reset` - resets all users back to 0 streams **DANGER**

-`/streams broadcast` - configures the broadcast with the keyword to filter titles on, channel to display live streams, and an optional role to mention
+`/broadcasts configure` - configures the broadcast with the keyword to filter titles on, channel to display live streams, and an optional role to mention

-`/streams youtube add` - add a new youtube channel to watch broadcasts for
+`/broadcasts youtube add` - add a new youtube channel to watch broadcasts for

-`/streams youtube remove` - remove a youtube channel
+`/broadcasts youtube remove` - remove a youtube channel

-`/streams youtube list` - show your current youtube channels
+`/broadcasts youtube list` - show your current youtube channels

+`/broadcasts twitch add` - add a new twitch channel to watch broadcasts for

+`/broadcasts twitch remove` - remove a twitch channel

+`/broadcasts twitch list` - show your current twitch channels

 `/schedule` - shows the games scheduled for that week.
 Required `week` the week number (not playoffs)